warts Treatment

 heading bottom

-Warts are very common and are usually harmless.
-Warts can be rounded or flat and appear as a single wart or in cluster.
-Some can be itchy or painful.
-They can appear on different parts of your body.
-They are caused by strains of the human papillomavirus (HPV).
+Warts are widespread and usually harmless.
+They can be rounded or flat, appearing as a single wart or in clusters.
+Some warts may itch or cause pain and can develop on different parts of the body due to strains of HPV.

 What are the different types of warts?